-7.1.1 FREE PLAY - Whenever a player has been awarded possession for any reason, no opposing player may take a position closer than two yards.

-7.1.2 PLAYER POSSESSION - A player shall be considered in possession of the ball when he has control of the ball and can perform any of the normal functions of ball control such as carrying, cradling, passing or shooting.
+- 7.1.1 FREE PLAY Whenever a player has been awarded possession for any reason, no opposing player may take a position closer than two yards. - 7.1.2 PLAYER POSSESSION A player shall be considered in possession of the ball when that player has control of the ball and can perform any of the normal functions of ball control such as carrying, cradling, passing or shooting.

-Any defender or goalie, whether he be inside or outside the crease, who clamps down with his stick on the ball while the ball is in the crease is defined as having possession.
+Any defender or goalkeeper, whether inside or outside the crease, who clamps down with their stick on the ball while the ball is in the crease is defined as having possession.

-It is illegal to check any player or goalie, whether he is inside or outside the crease, when he clamps down with his stick on the ball while the ball is in the crease.
+It is illegal to check any player or goalkeeper, whether that player is inside or outside the crease, when they clamp down with their stick on the ball while the ball is in the crease.